 - The Editor is the next in the hierarchy.
 The WordPress editors can add, edit and delete any post or comment, regardless of who the author is.

 - The Administrator, also called simply the Admin is the role that doesn’t suffer from any limitations.
 This is the WordPress user who created the website, or someone appointed by him.
 Admins are able to create, edit and delete every post and comment within the website.
 They can also install, change, customize and delete themes and do the same with plugins.
-Admins also can tweak pages, categories, tags, and edit other accounts that their own.
+Admins also can tweak pages, categories, and tags, and edit other accounts that their own.
 In short, admins can tweak the site in any way they find suitable for their needs, without having to deal with limited access to any of the WordPress options.

 - The Super Admin.
 This is the ultimate WordPress role.
 It adopts all the capabilities of the Administrator, but also can add and delete numerous sites on multisite networks.